Israeli system of government: Court of Admiralty

-Separation of Powers
+Separation of powers

-The relationship between the Government and the Knesset

 The Basic Law: The Government contains a number of checks and balances between the Knesset and the Government.

-The fact that the Government holds office by virtue of the confidence of the Knesset creates a significant check on the Government’s power, but there are also restrictions on the Knesset’s ability to vote no confidence in the Government.
+The fact that the Government holds office by virtue of the confidence of the Knesset creates a significant check on the Government's power, but there are also restrictions on the Knesset's ability to vote no confidence in the Government.
 The Government serves with the confidence of the Knesset, but the Knesset is limited to a constructive vote of no confidence under Basic Law: The Government (2001).
-Members of the Knesset are also disincentivized from supporting a vote of no confidence for the purpose of obtaining a ministerial portfolio in a subsequent government, as when members of Knesset (MKs) defect from their faction — which is defined as opposing one’s party’s position on a vote of confidence — they are ineligible to serve as ministers during that Knesset, and they cannot run on their party’s list in the subsequent election.
+Members of the Knesset are also disincentivized from supporting a vote of no confidence for the purpose of obtaining a ministerial portfolio in a subsequent government, as when members of Knesset (MKs) defect from their faction—which is defined as opposing one’s party’s position on a vote of confidence—they are ineligible to serve as ministers during that Knesset, and they cannot run on their party’s list in the subsequent election.

 Additionally, the Knesset can exercise oversight over the Government.
 Knesset committees can compel testimony of government ministers, and the Government is required to comply with such oversight requests.
 The Basic Laws also reserve a role for the Knesset minority, with 40 MKs empowered to compel the Prime Minister’s attendance in the Knesset on a set topic.
 The Basic Laws contemplate a regularized system of oversight, with any reorganization of ministerial powers requiring Knesset approval and the creation of a committee in the Knesset to oversee the ministry.
 This requirement supports the Knesset’s oversight of ministerial regulations.
 When government ministers issue regulations that involve criminal sanctions for violations, the Knesset committee that oversees that committee has the ability to invalidate that regulation within 45 days.
 The Israeli Supreme Court has emphasized the importance of such oversight mechanisms, in some cases requiring the government avoid taking action, including during a state of emergency, unless and until the Knesset can properly exercise oversight of it through its committees.